mulander/blog/_posts/2017-06-09-openbsd-daily.md

 - openbsd
 ---

-I made a new years resolution to read at least one C source file from OpenBSD.
+I made a new years resolution to read at least one C source file from OpenBSD daily.
 The goal was to both get better at C and to contribute more to the base system and userland developmnet.
 I have to admit that initially I wasn't consistent with it at all.
 In the first quarter of the year I read the code of a few small base utilities and nothing else.
 Still, every bit counts and it's